Binary Search Trees

 Binary Search Trees Explained

-A binary search tree means we have ordered data.
+This means with a BST, we have ordered data.
 Looking at any give node, if we follow its left child, all the items will be smaller than the current node.
 If we follow its right child, all the items will be larger.

 When we see a BST in interviews, it often means two possible things: